-Our goal was to find the town gazebo and the building where Luke’s Diner was filmed.
-So I pulled out my phone to look up their locations: The building standing in for Luke’s Diner was on 156 Main Street, while the gazebo was further down the street.
+My goal was to find the town gazebo and the building where Luke’s Diner was filmed.
+I pulled out my phone to look up their locations: The building standing in for Luke’s Diner was on 156 Main Street, while the gazebo was further down the street.

-My cousin pulled over in the parking lot of what looked like a church but turned out to be a TV and Stereo store (oddly enough, there was an actual church two blocks down, which looked exactly like this one).
-We began walking towards Main Street and that’s when the 7 degree weather (below 13 Celsius) hit me and I began losing feeling in my hands and toes.
+My cousin pulled over in the parking lot of what looked like a church but turned out to be a TV and Stereo store.
+Oddly enough, there was an actual church two blocks down, which looked exactly like this one.
+We walked towards Main Street and that’s when the 7 degree weather hit me and I began losing feeling in my hands and toes.
 We passed a cute little dress boutique called Paris Fashions and, to my disappointment, this quaint little shop that turned out to be a Spanx store.
 What is a Spanx store doing in Stars Hollow?!?!
 Talk about ruining the facade.

-When we couldn’t find any buildings resembling Luke’s Diner, we walked into the Old Firehall Confectionery and decided to ask for help.
+When we couldn’t find any buildings resembling Luke’s Diner, we walked into the Old Firehall Confectionery (Hello Taylor Doose!) and decided to ask for help.